 Welcome!
 We are here to help your arrival to the United States and to Rensselaer Polytechnic Institute.

-At Rensselaer, we have several types of Exchange Visitors: short-term scholars, research scholars, intern and exchange students.
+At Rensselaer, we have several types of Exchange Visitors: short-term scholars, research scholars, professors, student interns and exchange students.
 Exchange students are managed by the Office of International Programs.

 - Pay SEVIS Fee